Skip to main content

 Add a Connection String to the Configuration File

-To avoid saving the credentials in the dashboard xml file, you can pre-configure the connection string in the application’s configuration file (appsettings.json for ASP.NET Core and Web.config for ASP.NET MVC).
+For security reasons, specify connection strings in the application’s configuration file (appsettings.json for ASP.NET Core and Web.config for ASP.NET MVC).

 {